minicomp/ed/_posts/2016-01-16-narrative.md

 Mr. Freeland was himself the owner of but two slaves.
 Their names were Henry Harris and John Harris.
 The rest of his hands he hired.
-These consisted of myself, Sandy Jenkins,\* and Handy Caldwell.
+These consisted of myself, Sandy Jenkins,[ˆ1]\* and Handy Caldwell.

-     *This is the same man who gave me the roots to prevent my being whipped by Mr. Covey.
+     [ˆ1]:*This is the same man who gave me the roots to prevent my being whipped by Mr. Covey.
 He was "a clever soul."
 We used frequently to talk about the fight with Covey, and as often as we did so, he would claim my success as the result of the